CVertex/JHPopoverController/README.md

 The two classes you'll need are in the *JHPopoverViewController* sub folder in the Xcode project.

 Once you've included these in your project, use the view by init'ing the controller object and giving it a view controller to present.

+**You should use the controller interface instead of accessing the popover view directly.**

 <br />